 Cure- Applying the stain even and thinner is a good start to staining wood floors.
 Buffing on the stain is one way to achieve an even and thin stain job.
 Not all stains can be buffed on.
 Check the label instructions or contact the manufacturer to find out if the stain can be buffed.
 Darker more intense stain look can be achieved by water popping the grain of the wood before staining.
 Be sure the moisture is gone before staining.
 Air movement and ventilation is important in getting stain to cure before top coating with a sealer or finish.
 Never double stain wood floors.
 Always check with the manufacturer for dry time and proper drying conditions.

-Cause- Alligatoring is an effect when a floor finish pulls away from itself creating ridges in the finish.
+Cause- Alligatoring is an effect when a floor finish pulls away from buy cialis online from india itself creating ridges in the finish.
 This effect will cause your finish to resemble an alligator’s skin.
 There are several causes for this issue, including, contaminants in the finish, cold temperatures during application, applying a heavier finish coat than what is recommended or applying another top coat before the bottom coat is dry.

 Cure- To fix this, you will need to screen or scrape off the finish until a dry finish is reached.
 If the finish is not completely dry, you run the risk of repeating this problem.